 A Somatic Experiencing Therapy session is done face to face with a client and a trained clinician.
 Professionals are specifically trained in Somatic Experiencing, which requires many hours of training as well as experiencing the healing effects of Somatic Trauma by being a client for up to 24 clinical hours.
 During a session, a client is asked to track their moment-by-moment sensory (physical) experiences in the body, among other clinical interventions.
 All interventions are aimed at releasing physical tension that remains in the body as a part of the aftermath of trauma.

 Origins of Somatic Experiencing

 Dr. Peter A. Levine conducted many studies of stress physiology, psychology, ethology (the study of animal behavior), biology, neuroscience, indigenous healing practices, and medical biophysics before developing the practice of Somatic Experiencing.
-Together those studies, along with Levine’s 45 years of practicing as a clinician, contributed to the successful treatment method of Somatic Experiencing.
-This approach releases traumatic shock, which is required to transform post traumatic stress disorder (PTSD), early emotional wounds, and trauma-related to early developmental attachment.
+Together with those studies, along with Levine’s 45 years of practicing as a clinician, contributed to the successful treatment method of Somatic Experiencing.
+This approach releases traumatic shock, which is required to transform post-traumatic stress disorder (PTSD), early emotional wounds, and trauma related to early developmental attachment.

 If you or someone you know is experiencing the results of trauma or the symptoms of post-traumatic stress disorder, perhaps Somatic Experiencing Therapy can help.